Posted on 30 August 2013.

 Now polls of registered voters as opposed to likely voters are not as accurate indicators of the ultimate result but it appears after four different polls by three different polling organizations, the libertarian hopeful is growing in numbers in spite of almost no advertising.
 Again I must say: Ken Cuccinelli needs to deal decisively with the Sarvis phenomenon or he’ll almost surely lose to the Democrat.
 It may be an amazing election – can you say Jesse Ventura?
 (Ventura did not have the funds his opponents did by the way.
 But he practiced retail politics well and ran ads at the end when he was a contender.
 But he did get into at least one state-wide televised debate.)

-Elwood "Sandy" Sanders is a Hanover attorney who is an Appellate Procedure Consultant for Lantagne Legal Printing and has written seven scholarly legal articles and was an adjunct at T. C. Williams School of Law.
+Elwood "Sandy" Sanders is a Hanover attorney who is an Appellate Procedure Consultant for Lantagne Legal Printing and has written ten scholarly legal articles.
+Sandy was also Virginia's first Appellate Defender and also helped bring curling in VA!
 (None of these titles imply any endorsement of Sanders’ views)